Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Track.md

 A device captures the customer's payment source unencrypted or encryptes the data and sends it to Commerce Hub.

 <!-- theme: warning -->
-> It is not recommended to send unencrypted track 1 and track 2 data for the payment transaction.
+> It is not recommended to send unencrypted Track 1 and Track 2 data for the payment transaction.

 ---